ripmeep/argdigest/README.md

 int ArgDigestInit(ArgDigest *digest, int argc, char **argv, char *help, char *description);
 ```

+(Leave `help` as NULL if you want argdigest to automatically make the help message for you)

 So in your C file, you can do this:
 ```c
 #include <stdio.h>